Wirecloud/wirecloud/docs/user_guide.md

 -   **Settings** shows a form for changing the settings of the current widget
 -   **Log** shows a dialog with the log history of the widget
+-   **Upgrade/Downgrade** allows you to change the version of the widget
 -   **Reload** reloads the widget
 -   **User's Manual** will open the widget documentation
 -   **Full Dragboard** maximises the selected widget, so it will take up